edy17/social-network/README.md

 # SPATIUM Application, version 1.0-SNAPSHOT
 Application based on a native cloud serverless architecture.
 The version 1.0-SNAPSHOT offers
-  -Implementation and deployment model on AWS lambda or Kubernetes.
+  - Implementation and deployment model on AWS lambda or Kubernetes.
 The application communicates with AWS DynamoDB and S3 services.
+  - Approach of Domain-driven design
+  - Java Asynchronous programming

 ## To run Development server with AWS Lambda, DynamoDB and S3
 - Create file `spatium/src/main/resources/application.properties`, and add there: